switchboard-xyz/sui/README.md

 ## Updating Feeds

-With Switchboard On-Demand, passing the PTB (proof-to-be) into the feed update method handles the update automatically.
+With Switchboard On-Demand, passing the PTB into the feed update method handles the update automatically.

 ```typescript
 const aggregator = new Aggregator(sb, aggregatorId);